badiaamakhlouf/ML_Zero2Hero/pages/model_tunning_optim.md

 - and hence can help preventing model overfitting

 ## Improve the performance of a Machine learning algorithm
+- Several methods can be used to improve the performance of a machine learning model.
+- Each of these techniques can significantly impact the model's overall effectiveness.
+- Here are some common approaches:
+  - Feature Engineering: Enhance input data by creating new features or refining existing ones.
+  - Hyperparameter Tuning: Adjust model parameters to optimize performance.
+  - Regularization: Apply techniques like L2 or dropout to prevent overfitting.
+  - Ensemble Methods: Combine multiple models to achieve better accuracy.

 - To decide how to improve the performance of a ml algorithm, it is possible to run some diagnostics.
 - Bias and Variance is the most powerful diagnostic.